tc39/notes/meetings/2026-05/may-21.md

 AKI: Hello.
 I know you think I'm just going to talk about summaries and conclusions, but I'm just going to talk about more than that, which is remember to review the notes.
 Review everything you said.
 Make sure that your points got across and that your that the transcription was accurate.
 So in addition to please, please, please, please, write your summaries and conclusions.
 Also, make sure that what is transcribed is what you want to have like, what, how, how you meant to come across.

 JRL: All right.
 Thank you.
 And so finally, we need to thank JetBrains because this has been a fantastic facility.
 Really well set up.
 Presentations.
 The meeting set up.
 The cafeteria was delicious.
 This is on par with all of our Tokyo meetings and considerably better than the one I just hosted in Google.
 So absolutely thank you.
 Please round of applause.
 Yeah.
-Dimitri, go ahead.
+DJM, go ahead.

 DJM: One?
 And Gilbert, can you please go inside the room?
-Our technical person, Mikhail, if you help here.
+Our technical person.
+MBH, if you help here.
 And thank you so much.
-Gilbert and Samet Evans for help for all the setup and for all these days.
+Gilbert and Summit Events for help for all the setup and for all these days.
 Thank you so much.

 JRL: It's gotta be rough listening to us for three days.
 All right.
 I think that is everything.
 I hope it is.
 End of day three.
 Excellent.
 Thank you all for being here.
 We actually need to leave the room so that they can set up for the meeting that's not the meeting.
 The social event that is happening tonight.
 Dimitri, would you like to tell us about that?

 DJM: One too.
-I already posted a link about this meetup in our Amsterdam meeting chat but we have two talks, one from NRO, one from BHA and ATI.
+I already posted a link about this meetup in our Amsterdam meeting chat but we have two talks, one from NRO, one from MBH and ATI.
 And also the panel.
 You can find full information in our chat.
 So you're very welcome to participate.
 And I know that many people will be happy to see TC39 folks.
 So see you at meetup, I hope.

 JRL: All right.
 And that ends everything for us.
 We will see you all again two months in July.